Fundamentals of Systems Engineering

 InstructorsDr.
 Eric Honour, CSEP, international consultant and lecturer, has a 40-year career of complex systems development & operation.
 Former President of INCOSE, selected as Fellow and as Founder.
 He has led the development of 18 major systems, including the Air Combat Maneuvering Instrumentation systems and the Battle Group Passive Horizon Extension System.
 BSSE (Systems Engineering), US Naval Academy; MSEE, Naval Postgraduate School; and PhD, University of South Australia.

-Mr. William "Bill" Fournier is Senior Software Systems Engineering with 30 years experience the last 11 for a defense contractor.
+William "Bill" Fournier is Principal Acquisition Systems Engineering with over 35 years experience.
 Mr. Fournier taught DoD Systems Engineering full time for over three years at DSMC/DAU as a Professor of Engineering Management.
-Mr. Fournier has taught Systems Engineering at least part time for more than the last 20 years.
+Mr. Fournier has taught Systems Engineering at least part time for more than the last 25 years.
 Mr. Fournier holds a MBA and BS Industrial Engineering / Operations Research and is DOORS trained.
-He is a certified CSEP, CSEP DoD Acquisition, and PMP.
+He is a certified CSEP, CSEP DoD Acquisition, LSS GB and XPMP.
 He is a contributor to DAU/DSMC, defense contractor internal Systems Engineering Courses and Process, and INCOSE publications.
+Currently, He Is working for DoD Mission Engineering / Systems Engineering office supporting Space and Missile Defense Programs.
+Bill has written and assessed ~20 SEP/SEMPs.

 Contact these instructors (please mention course name in the subject line)